architect/arc.codes/src/shared/en/aws/reference-events.md

 `-- package.json
 ```

-And the following deployment lambdas:
+And the following deployment Lambdas:

 - `testapp-staging-hit-counter`
 - `testapp-production-hit-counter`